 Ready the New Cylinder Head

-Check the manufacturer’s instructions to see if the new cylinder head needs to be sprayed with aluminium paint prior to installation, and if so spray both sides and let it dry.
+Check the manufacturer’s instructions to see if the replacement cylinder head needs to be sprayed with aluminium paint prior to installation, and if so spray both sides and let it dry.
 Set the clean head down on the engine block and ensure that it sits properly on the dowel pins before firmly pushing it into place.

 Oil and Attach the Cylinder Head Bolts